 - After it dries, you can stack, freeze, and transport cookies

 You can use this icing on cookie cutter cookies such as these sugar cookies, gingerbread cookies, and chocolate sugar cookies.
 You could even use it on shortbread cookies or drizzled on spritz cookies.
 I even used it on some of these pictured Halloween cookies and these Christmas sugar cookies.
+You could use it to make Valentine’s Day cookies and Easter cookies, too.
+(Note that the photos in those recipes show royal icing, but this cookie icing will work for less intricate designs.)

 5 Simple Ingredients